manobendro/bitsflowbit-simulator/README.md

 ### Build steps

 The simulator is a variant of the MicroPython codal_port which is compiled with Emscripten.
-It provides a simulated micro:bit (including REPL) in the browser.
+It provides a simulated bitsflow:bit (including REPL) in the browser.

 To build, first fetch the submodules (don't use recursive fetch):